retazo0018/3D-Bounding-Box-Prediction/README.md

-# 3D Bounding Box Prediction
+# 3D Bounding Box Prediction - Ashwin MURALI
 - A deep learning model for 3D bounding box prediction given RGB, Instance Segmentation Mask, Pointcloud as inputs.
 - The code is a work in progress, intended to demonstrate the overall concept.
 - Due to limited hardware resources and time constraints, some planned features (listed in the TODO) have not yet been implemented.